RV Battery Basics for Newbies

 Method 1: Shore power combined with a converter

 The majority of today’s RVs are equipped with a converter.
-This is a device that converts AC from a shore power connection and converts it to DC that is suitable to recharge a battery.
-The converters are usually buried out of sight in a storage compartment or underbelly, but they are also usually close to the battery bank.
-Sometimes a converter will also be an inverter, depending on the device.
+This is a device that converts AC from a shore power connection.
+Then it converts it to DC that is suitable to recharge a battery.
+The converters are usually buried out of sight in a storage compartment or underbelly.
+But they are also usually close to the battery bank.
+Sometimes a converter will also be an inverter.
+It depends on the device.
 (Inverters change DC power to AC power for your plug-in appliances.)

 If your batteries aren’t charging from your shore power connection, have a qualified electrician test this device for proper function.
 These also may be wired to a breaker in your power panel.
-Ensure the breaker has not tripped, and if a reset trips it again, have a technician test and/or replace the converter.
+Ensure the breaker has not tripped.
+If a reset trips it again, have a technician test and/or replace the converter.

 Method 2: Camping generators

 There are also generators that are considered “contractor grade”.
 These tend to be larger and are rather noisy.
-We wouldn’t recommend one, and your neighbors won’t thank you if you use them.
+We wouldn’t recommend one.
+Your neighbors won’t thank you if you use them.

-These generators typically use gasoline as fuel but can sometimes be converted to also use propane as a source.
+These generators typically use gasoline as fuel.
+But they can sometimes be converted to also use propane as a source.
 Some onboard generators for larger RVs may be powered only by propane.
 This will almost always be the same propane source as your stove, furnace, and other propane appliances.
 Watch your levels!

 Method 3: Solar power